 1.3.2.
 Turn on the extension when you are in development.
 Warning: Do not visit any sketchy website, as this extension opens up many security risks such as cross site requests.
 Turn off when finished.

 1.4.
-Accessing CVSST
+Accessing Moontrek frontend

 1.4.1.
-Once the application is launched using "npm start", you can test it out on your browser by navigating to "https://localhost:4000".
-Note that it is
+Once the application is launched using "ng serve", you can test it out on your browser by navigating to